GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 Are now currently        | Are
 Advance plan/Preplan     | Plan

-Redundant--We completed the review of your program and will give you our final conclusion within two weeks.<br>
+Redundant: We completed the review of your program and will give you our final conclusion within two weeks.

-Better--We completed the review of your program and will give you our conclusion within two weeks.
+Better: We completed the review of your program and will give you our conclusion within two weeks.

-Redundant--A balance of $200.00 still remains on your credit card.<br>
+Redundant: A balance of $200.00 still remains on your credit card.
-Better--A balance of $200.00 remains on your credit card.
+Better: A balance of $200.00 remains on your credit card.

 Eliminating legal or technical terms.
 Studies have shown that not only non--technical readers, but also professionals in the technical field you are writing about appreciate plain language documents that are free from technical terms.
 People are busy and documents written in a plain language style help them understand the information more quickly.
 We don't need to impress our readers with big words.

 Good organization, a logical flow of information, and clear, understandable language are much more like to impress.
 If we need to cite legal code or court cases, we should put that information in parenthesis at the end of the sentence or paragraph it applies to or in footnotes at the bottom of the page.
 That way, the information is available if readers need it but does not distract from the information you are trying to communicate.

-Technical--Organizations can save shipping costs by sending their brochures via Standard A mail.<br>
+Technical: Organizations can save shipping costs by sending their brochures via Standard A mail.

-Plain--Organizations can save shipping costs by sending their brochures by bulk mail.
+Plain: Organizations can save shipping costs by sending their brochures by bulk mail.

-Legal--Pursuant to Internal Revenue Code Section 86(a)(1)(A), gross income must include no more than one--half of the social security benefits received during the tax year.<br>
+Legal: Pursuant to Internal Revenue Code Section 86(a)(1)(A), gross income must include no more than one--half of the social security benefits received during the tax year.

-Plain - Gross income must include no more than one-half of the social security benefits received during the tax year [Section 86(a)(1)(A)of the Internal Revenue Code].
+Plain: Gross income must include no more than one-half of the social security benefits received during the tax year [Section 86(a)(1)(A)of the Internal Revenue Code].

 ## Problem words